triSYCL/sycl/sycl/doc/GettingStartedACAP.md

 ## Disclaimer

-This is document is not complete. the compiler and library implementation are experimental, so it will likely change rapidly or get outdated.
+This is document is not complete.
+The compiler and library implementation are experimental, so it will likely change rapidly or get outdated.

 ## Requirements
-  * recent linux distribution
+  * Recent Linux distribution
-  * Vitis 2021.2 with chess for AIE
+  * Vitis 2021.2 which includes CHESS for AIE

 # Xilinx ACAP Compilation